-AASB 9 replaces the 'incurred loss' model in AASB 139 with an Expected Credit Loss ("ECL") model.
-This applies to financial assets and contract assets measured at amortised cost and debt investments at FVOCI, but not to investments in equity instruments.
+The Group applies the Expected Credit Loss ("ECL") model under AASB 9.
+This applies to contract assets, and financial assets measured at amortised cost and debt investments at FVOCI, but not to investments in equity instruments.

 ECLs are a probability-weighted estimate of credit losses.
 Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Group expects to receive).
 It consists of 3 components: